 Website: cdph.ca.gov

 Yes.
-You may request that the Department of Justice conduct a firearms eligibility background check by submitting a Personal Firearms Eligibility Check (PFEC) application to the Department of Justice.
+You may request that the DOJ conduct a firearms eligibility check by submitting a Personal Firearms Eligibility Check (PFEC) Application (BOF 116) to the Department of Justice.
 For more information about how to request a PFEC, please visit the Bureau of Firearms Frequently Asked Questions.
-PFEC applications are available from the bureau's website and from your local firearms dealer.
+PFEC applications are available from the Bureau of Firearm's website at the Bureau of Firearms Forms and Publications page and from your local firearms dealer.